pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 The [Tagged](https://github.com/pointfreeco/swift-tagged) library provides lightweight syntax for introducing type-safe identifiers (and more) to your models.
-StructuredQueries ships support for Tagged with a `TaggedStructuredQueries` package trait, which is available starting from Swift 6.1.
+StructuredQueries ships support for Tagged with a `StructuredQueriesTagged` package trait, which is available starting from Swift 6.1.

 To enable the trait, specify it in the Package.swift file that depends on StructuredQueries: